ro-anderson/multi-agent-rag-customer-support/README.md

 This architecture allows for a flexible and modular approach to handling diverse customer support scenarios, with built-in safety measures for sensitive operations.

 ## Observability in the Project
-To ensure effective monitoring and debugging capabilities, we have integrated LangSmith into this project for enhanced observability.
+To ensure effective monitoring and debugging capabilities, the project integrates LangSmith for enhanced observability.
 LangSmith helps track the lifecycle of requests, including tool usage, agent responses, and errors, allowing developers to understand how the multi-agent system performs over time.
 ![LangSmith](./images/langsmith.gif)
 ## Suggested Architecture on AWS